Alert Best Practices: Replies and Resolutions

 - The SMS will include a link to a web page that includes the reply text.
 The reply text is not sent in the body of the SMS message due to sensitivity concerns regarding SMS.
 This is an industry best practice.

-- With both email and SMS, your name is kept anonymous in the reply text.
+- With both email and SMS, your name is kept confidential in the reply text.
 The message says: "[company] Team replied."
 If you would like the employee to reach out to you directly, include your name and contact information in the body of the replay message.